Download the recommendations

-- No attachments are allowed to mass email messages.
+- No attachments are allowed in broadcast email messages.
 Messages should be brief.
 The message may refer to a web page with more detailed information.

 Message Classification within the Broadcast Email System

 There are three classes of broadcast email: Urgent, Formal Notice and Informational.
 The class of the message affects both the audience and the distribution schedule.
 The subject line of the message will indicate the selected class.
 Either URGENT:, FORMAL NOTICE:, or INFORMATIONAL: will appear as the prefix in the subject line according to the message classification.

 Urgent class is a category of broadcast emails reserved for highly important, time-sensitive campus emergency notices, such as security alerts.
 Messages in this class may be scheduled for immediate distribution as soon as properly approved.
 Urgent class messages are sent to all recipients designated by the University unit or recognized organization originating the email.

 Formal Notice Class

 Formal notice class is a category of broadcast emails reserved for highly important, non-emergency messages, such as federal reporting requirements or significant changes to university policy.
 Messages in this class are scheduled for off-peak distribution, after properly approved, between the requested run date and the expiration date of the message.
 There is no opt-out feature for recipients for this class of email.
 Formal notice messages are mailed to everyone designated as recipients by the University unit or recognized organization originating the email.

 In making its Broadcast Email Service available for use under this policy to persons or groups other than University administrative units, the University assumes no obligation or responsibility for the activities of the person or group.
 Further, the University reminds all broadcast email requesters to be aware of and comply with University policies and applicable laws, including those concerning safety, libel, slander, defamation, and obscenity.

-A person whose request to use the Broadcast Email System is not approved may appeal that decision to the Senior Vice President/COO and Provost.
+A person whose request to use the Broadcast Email System is not approved may appeal that decision to the Executive Vice President for Finance and Administration and Provost.
 All decisions shall be rendered promptly.